 .
 (13)

 In calculations, we used Ln value, determined in Subsection 2.1.
-Some dependencies for different Ln values are shown in Figure S4 (Supplementary materials).
+Figure S4 (Supplementary materials) shows some dependencies for different Ln values.

 The consideration of dependencies R(λ), Abb(λ), and deff(λ) modifies the spectral density of carrier generation rate compared to the spectrum of incident light, leading to an increased contribution to e-h pairs generated with shorter wavelengths, as illustrated in Figure 5a.
 In Figure 5b, variations of the total carrier generation rate G with increasing light intensity for different light sources are plotted.
 It is evident that differences exist between the light sources at the same Will, however, they are within 2 percent of the values; Orion source reveals the highest carrier generation rates.